 What Does The CKP Sensor Do?

-What Happens When The CKP Sensor Goes Bad?
+What Happens When A CKP Sensor Goes Bad?

-When the crankshaft position sensor fails, the ignition control module and the fuel injection computer will no longer receive crankshaft position information.
+When either of the crankshaft position sensors fail, your 3.4L Buick (Oldsmobile)'s fuel injection computer will not receive any crankshaft position information.

-In the next section, I will explain some of the symptoms you'll see when the crankshaft position sensor fails.
+In the next section, I'll explain some of the symptoms you'll see with a bad CKP sensor.